Object storage software house MinIO has demonstrated its storage can run up to 93 per cent faster than a Hadoop system.

-In its latest benchmarks, published this week, Minio was faster than a Hadoop file system (HDFS) configuration.
+In its latest benchmarks, published this week, MinIO was faster than a Hadoop file system (HDFS) configuration.
 In the test set-up both systems were run in the Amazon public cloud.
-There was an initial data generation procedure, and then three Hadoop process execution times were examined: Sort, Terasort and Wordcount, using HDFS and then Minio software.
+There was an initial data generation procedure and then three Hadoop process execution times were examined – Sort, Terasort and Wordcount – first using HDFS and then MinIO software.

-In a blog post announcing the results, Minio CMO Jonathan Symonds Minio exclaimed: “Basically, modern, high performance object storage has the flexibility, scalability, price, APIs, and performance.
+In a blog post announcing the results, MinIO CMO Jonathan Symonds exclaimed: “Basically, modern, high performance object storage has the flexibility, scalability, price, APIs, and performance.
 With the exception of a few corner cases, object storage will win all of the on-prem workloads.”

 In other words, “Goodbye, NAS and SAN.”

 Here’s the table of test results: